Skip to main content

 Progress Iteratively with Feedback

-Organizations must shatter the silo’s!
-When we hear solo’s we typically think of organizational or departmental silo’s and that is true, they must be shattered!
-But, what about siloed practices, siloed tools, different and siloed agendas?
+Organizations must shatter the silos!
+When we hear silo we typically think of organizational or departmental silos and that is true, they must be shattered!
+But, what about siloed practices, siloed tools, and different and siloed agendas?
 These too must be shattered if we as an industry are really going to optimize.
-Taking an iterative approach to transition the way we think and the way we do work, allows for faster delivery of value, fast feedback and most importantly the ability to take FAST corrective action along the journey to optimize our effort.
+Taking an iterative approach to transition the way we think and the way we do work, allows for faster delivery of value, fast feedback, and most importantly the ability to take FAST corrective action along the journey to optimize our effort.

-These guiding principles are not only stressed in ITIL 4 to support the “Service Value System” but can truly be the golden chords and the glue that pull it all together for staff, for teams and most importantly for those that are the recipients of “VALUE”!
-Principles and practices of ITIL 4 bind together to enable and support, Agile, Lean and DevOps initiatives.
+These guiding principles are not only stressed in ITIL 4 to support the “Service Value System” but can truly be the golden chords and the glue that pull it all together for staff, for teams, and most importantly for those who are the recipients of “VALUE”!
+Principles and practices of ITIL 4 bind together to enable and support, Agile, Lean, and DevOps initiatives.

 So as it relates to ITIL 4; Why, and Why Now?
 For some, the answer is simply to compete, for others it is to increase revenue through quality of service.
 For some, it is a choice that could make all of the difference!
 What worked in the past will not work in today’s fast-moving world.
 For some, the choice to adopt and adapt to ITIL4 best practice will be survival!